The Clear Edge

 Introduce team members on all client calls (week 1): “Sarah will be your primary contact for delivery.
 I’ll join quarterly strategy reviews.”

-Transfer communication gradually (weeks 2-4): Team handles standard check-ins, founder joins strategic calls only.
-Use tools like Missive to manage shared email so the team sees all founder-client communication patterns.
+Transfer communication gradually (weeks 2–4): The team handles standard check-ins, and the founder joins strategic calls only.
+Use tools like Missive to manage shared email so the team can see all founder–client communication patterns.

 Set escalation rules (week 5): Clients contact the team first.
-Team escalates to the founder only if $10K+ revenue risk, strategic pivot required, or the client explicitly requests the founder.
+The team escalates to the founder only if there is $10K+ revenue at risk, a strategic pivot is required, or the client explicitly requests the founder.

-Test independence (week 6): Founder doesn’t join any standard calls for two weeks.
-Track what breaks.
-Fix those handoff points.
+Test independence (week 6): The founder does not join any standard calls for two weeks.
+Track what breaks, then fix those handoff points.

 System 2: Process automation